What is differential geometry: curves and surfaces: Tangent-normal coordinates

 \section{Tangent-normal coordinates}

-Fix a point $p$ in a smooth oriented surface $\Sigma$.
-Consider a coordinate system $(x,y,z)$ with origin at $p$ such that the $(x,y)$-plane coincides with $\T_p$ and the $z$-axis points in the direction of the normal vector $\Norm(p)$.
+Fix a point $p$ in a smooth oriented surface~$\Sigma$; let $\Norm$ be its normal field.
+Consider a coordinate system $(x,y,z)$ with origin at $p$ such that the $(x,y)$-plane coincides with $\T_p$, and the $z$-axis points in the direction of the normal vector $\Norm(p)$.
+Such coordinates are called \emph{tangent-normal coordinates}.
 By \ref{ex:vertical-tangent}, we can present $\Sigma$ locally at $p$ as a graph $z=f(x,y)$ of a smooth function.
 Note that

-The first equality holds since $p=(0,0,0)$ lies on the graph and the other two equalities mean that the tangent plane at $p$ is horizontal.
+The first equality holds since $p=(0,0,0)$ lies on the graph, and the other two mean that the tangent plane at $p$ is horizontal.

 Set